 Sara Yousefnejad Gallagher is the Associate Director at the Do Good Institute (DGI).
 Since 2016, she has worked to establish DGI, the School of Public Policy, and the University of Maryland as the global destination for doing good, nonprofit leadership, philanthropy, and social innovation.

-Sara joined the Do Good Institute team in 2016.
-She was previously part of Calvert Impact Capital’s Strategic Initiatives team where she served as the Program Officer for IdEA (the International diaspora Engagement Alliance).
-Calvert Impact Capital is an impact investing nonprofit that raises capital from investors and uses that capital to finance community development organizations and social enterprises around the world.
-IdEA is a public/private partnership with the U.S. Department of State and USAID that harnesses the passion and energy of diasporas to contribute to the social and economic development of their countries of heritage.
-As the Program Officer for IdEA, Sara managed philanthropy, investment, and entrepreneurship initiatives that leveraged the unique strengths and resources of diasporas.
-She also developed resources for diaspora groups to build their capacity to serve their missions, including trainings and networking opportunities.
+Sara came to UMD from Calvert Impact Capital, where she served as the program officer for IdEA (the International diaspora Engagement Alliance), a public/private partnership with the U.S. Department of State and USAID that harnesses the passion and energy of diasporas to contribute to the social and economic development of their countries of heritage.
+As the program officer for IdEA, she managed philanthropy, investment, and entrepreneurship initiatives that leveraged the unique strengths and resources of diasporas.
+She also developed resources for diaspora groups to build their capacity to serve their missions, including training and networking opportunities.

-Prior to her graduate studies, Sara was the Development Associate at the Arlington Arts Center, where she managed fundraising initiatives and foundation relationships.
-She received her Bachelor of Arts in Cultural Studies and Middle Eastern Languages from McGill University in Quebec, Canada.
+Prior to her graduate studies, Sara was the development associate at the Arlington Arts Center, where she managed fundraising initiatives and foundation relationships.
+She received her Bachelor of Arts in cultural studies and Middle Eastern languages from McGill University in Quebec, Canada.
 Sara is a proud Iranian-American, Canadaphile, Marylander, and Terp.